prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 *   Photo Gallery (similar to the main plugin option)

 ###IMPORTANT:
 If you think you found a bug in Photo Gallery or have any problem/question concerning the plugin, please check out [Photo Gallery Support Forum](https://web-dorado.com/forum/photo-gallery.html) in our website.
-If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).
+If you do not find a solution here, do not hesitate to [click here to contact us](https://web-dorado.com/support/contact-us.html).

 ### The list of the features: